Eisenhower Matrix for Project Managers

 DO FIRST

-• Address an urgent change request from a key stakeholder
+• Address urgent change request from key stakeholder

-• Communicate a sudden change in project timeline
+• Communicate sudden timeline change to affected parties

 PLAN THIS WEEK